jacknot/justin.duch.me/_posts/2020-05-19-speaking_simulator.md

 Oh deary me!
 They’ve got it completely wrong.
 All he did was move his jaw up and down!
 The transcription for ”Knock.
 Knock” is /nɒk nɒk/.
 Now let’s go through each character:

 * [n] is a voiceless alveolar (used in **kn**ock).
-* [ɒ] an open back vowel and I’m just realsing that I haven’t told you what ”open” or ”back” means so we’re going to ignore it.
+* [ɒ] an open back vowel and I’m just realising that I haven’t told you what ”open” or ”back” means so we’re going to ignore it.
 * [k] is a voiceless velar (used in knoc**k**).

 With these, we see that our lips shouldn’t close **at all** and our tongue should start somewhere behind the teeth and end at the back of the mouth.